usnistgov/trec-browser/browser/src/docs/trec28/overview.md

 {==

 The News track focuses on information retrieval in the service of helping people read the news.
-In 2018, in cooperation with the Washington Post1 , we released a new collection of nearly 600,000 news articles, and crafted two tasks related to how news is presented on the web: background linking and entity ranking.
+In 2018, in cooperation with the Washington Post, we released a new collection of nearly 600,000 news articles, and crafted two tasks related to how news is presented on the web: background linking and entity ranking.
 This second iteration of the track continues these two tasks with minor updates.

 ==}

 :fontawesome-solid-user-group: **Track coordinator(s):**

-- Ian Soboroff, NIST
+- Ian Soboroff, National Institute of Standards and Technology (NIST)
-- Shudong Huang, NIST
+- Shudong Huang, National Institute of Standards and Technology (NIST)
-- Donna Harman, NIST
+- Donna Harman, National Institute of Standards and Technology (NIST)

 :fontawesome-solid-globe: **Track Web Page:** [`http://trec-news.org/`](http://trec-news.org/)